TheLtWilson/emote-showcase/README.md

 Includes support for channel follower emotes, subscriber emotes, animated emotes, BetterTTV channel emotes, BetterTTV shared emotes, FrankerFaceZ emotes, and 7TV emotes.

-###### This project is not affiliated with BetterTTV, FrankerFaceZ, or 7TV - I am not a professional, my code is sloppy and could be better.
+## 👇 Current Features

+These describe the current feature set of the extension, these will be updated to reflect any planned updates that are added.

+- Showcase all emoticons, even from third-party services.
+- Provide basic details pertaining to certain emoticons.
+- Direct link to access and add a third-party emoticon to your channel.

-## Planned Updates
+## ⏰ Planned Updates

 These are updates of varying priority that are planned to be added.
 Feel free to open an [enhancement issue](https://github.com/rcwdev/emote-showcase/issues) if you have an idea to enhance the emote panel.
 Keep in mind, this is project is "maintained" by a single person.

 - Stream overlay that displays when an emote has been added, with hopes to support all third-party emote platforms.
-- Ability to toggle icons of emote categories.
 - Ability to display different channel emote types (tier 1, bits, etc.) separately.

-## Development
+## 🛠️ Development

 Make sure you have created an extension in the [Twitch Developer Console](https://dev.twitch.tv/console), it is also recommended to use the [Twitch Developer Rig](https://dev.twitch.tv/docs/extensions/rig) to modify the configuration service that Twitch provides.

 All that is needed to run to the panel is an HTTP web server.
 You also need to make sure that your `Testing Base URI` as well as the relative paths to the panel and configuration's html file are set correctly.

-## Release Builds

-While almost completely useless to download, these are the exact production builds that are published and approved by Twitch.
+###### This project is not affiliated with BetterTTV, FrankerFaceZ, or 7TV - I am not a professional, my code is sloppy and could be better.